Southeastern Louisiana University: Media

-Cable TV Channel
+The Lion's Roar is the official newspaper of the students of Southeastern Louisiana University and has been in continuous publication since 1937.
+ByLion newsletter is published weekly online for faculty and staff.
+Le Souvenir is the student yearbook, published annually by students.
+Le Souvenir (French for "the memory") has been in continuous publication since 1929.

+Southeastern's KSLU-FM radio station reports beginning operations in 1974 as a radio club.
+Local ham operators help during emergency services.
+In 1996 KSLU began broadcasting globally via the internet.
+A job at KSLU was the start of the media career of Robin Roberts.

 The Southeastern Channel officially began July 9, 2002.

-The Southeastern Channel won four Telly Awards in 2007.
+It won four Telly Awards in 2007.
 Staff member Steve Zaffuto won two Bronze Tellys for animation of "Native Sounds" and "Current Events" promotions, and Josh Kapusinski won a first-place Silver Telly for animation and a Bronze Telly for editing the "Florida Parish Chronicles" promo.
 Josh Kapusinski's "Florida Parish Chronicles" promo won a 2006 Emmy Award in the Suncoast Region.

-Alumni of the public-access TV channel include Randi Rousseau, Christopher Guagliardo, Chris Lecoq, Matt Milton, Nick Brilleaux, Robbie Rhodes, Travis Connelley, Tim Tregle, Tim Tully, John Reis, Allen Waddell, Whitney Magee, and Chris Coleman.

-Le Souvenir

-Le Souvenir is the official student yearbook of Southeastern.
-It is published annually and distributed to the student body in the fall semester.
-Le Souvenir is planned, written, designed, created, and published by the students of Southeastern working in the Office of Student Publications, a part of the Division of Student Affairs.
-Le Souvenir (French for "the memory") has been in continuous publication since 1929.